 Is Python the “best” first coding language?
-What can you build and what types of jobs could you get with Python skills?
+What can you build with Python and what types of jobs could you get wih Python skills?
 Hackbright Academy’s Director of Fellowship, Meggie Mahnken, explains the origins of Python, how Python is used by real developers, and why Hackbright Academy teaches Python.
-Here’s everything a beginner needs to know about Python (plus some great free resources to get started).
+Here’s everything a beginner needs to know about learning Python (plus some great free resources to get started).

 In the mid-1980s a dutch fellow named Guido van Rossum was working on an educational project to build a language for new coders called ABC.
 As a result of working on this project, Van Rossum became interested in language design, and that’s when he started working on Python.
 He made some unusual decisions, which really set Python apart from the zeitgeist at that time, and continue to make the language special today.